martinatogna/TinyIO-library-for-printf-and-scanf-/README.md

 ├── uart.c # Contains uart_send_char and uart_get_char functions
 ├── uart.h # Header file for UART functions
-└── main.c # Example main file for testing the functions
+└── main.c # Example main file for testing the functions Makefile                      # Makefile for building the library and example README.md                     # This readme file